 Woloshin revealed that annual marketing spending by the healthcare industry was way beyond a budget of roughly $5 billion for the U.S. Food and Drug Administration (FDA), which monitors the companies there.

-Yet, the study only took into account marketing spending on prescription pills, laboratory tests, health services and disease awareness campaigns.
-This means the industry spend more than the reported amount in a year.
+Yet, the study only took into account marketing spending on prescription pills, laboratory tests, health services, and disease awareness campaigns.
+This means the industry spends more than the reported amount in a year.